Vasil Garvanliev: Personal life

-Garvanliev is an ethnic Macedonian, he also has Bulgarian nationality.
-He sought refuge at a young age of ten in the United States after difficult conditions during the Kosovo War.
+Garvanliev is a citizen of North Macedonia and Bulgaria.
+The latter is based on his grandmother's Bulgarian origin.
+He sought refuge at the age of ten in the United States after difficult conditions during the Kosovo War.
 He had a difficult life as his father, mother and brother were deported from the United States and had to return to Macedonia.
 Although initially Garvanliev was allowed to stay, when his father was jailed in Macedonia, he had to return as well in support.
-When he tried to come back to the United States, the U.S. Embassy informed him he couldn't.
+When he tried returning to the United States, the U.S. Embassy informed him he could not.
 His father arranged to work in Italy as a day worker picking vegetables and died there in 2005.
 Vasil later lived in Europe for music study mainly in Italy and the United Kingdom.
 He eventually settled for more than 10 years in Canada continuing classical music study and a career there.
 His mother and brother are both fashion designers and live in North Macedonia.

 In May 2021, Garvanliev came out as gay in an interview with Attitude, adding that he came to terms with his sexuality as a high school student, and has been out to his friends and family for nearly two decades.